Winter Weather Advisory issued for Pierce, Polk, St. Croix by NWS - NewsBreak

 weather.gov

-Wind Advisory issued for Barry, Barton, Cedar, Christian, Dade, Dallas, Greene, Hickory by NWS
+Wind Advisory issued for Bay, Genesee, Huron, Lapeer, Midland, Saginaw, Sanilac by NWS

-Effective: 2022-12-13 06:00:00 CST Expires: 2022-12-13 12:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
+Effective: 2022-12-14 22:00:00 EST Expires: 2022-12-15 10:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
 Secure outdoor objects.
-Target Area: Barry; Barton; Cedar; Christian; Dade; Dallas; Greene; Hickory; Jasper; Laclede; Lawrence; McDonald; Newton; Polk; St. Clair; Stone; Vernon; Webster; Wright WIND ADVISORY IN EFFECT FROM 6 AM THIS MORNING TO NOON CST TODAY * WHAT...Southeast winds 20 to 30 mph with gusts up to 45 to 50 mph expected. * WHERE...Portions of southeast Kansas and central, southwest and west central Missouri. * WHEN...From 6 AM this morning to noon CST today. * IMPACTS...Gusty winds could blow around unsecured objects.
-Tree limbs could be blown down and a few power outages may result.
+Target Area: Bay; Genesee; Huron; Lapeer; Midland; Saginaw; Sanilac; Shiawassee; St. Clair; Tuscola WIND ADVISORY IN EFFECT FROM 10 PM THIS EVENING TO 10 AM EST THURSDAY * WHAT...East winds 15 to 25 mph with gusts up to 45 mph expected. * WHERE...Midland, Bay, Huron, Saginaw, Tuscola, Sanilac, Shiawassee, Genesee, Lapeer and St. Clair Counties. * WHEN...From 10 PM this evening to 10 AM EST Thursday. * IMPACTS...Gusty winds could blow around unsecured objects.
+Tree limbs could be blown down and a few power outages may result. * ADDITIONAL DETAILS...Peak winds most likely to occur between 2 AM and 6 AM Thursday.

 Comments / 0